 Kid Picks: 12 Top Christmas Books

 It's just a plain cardboard box, but inside is the collection of stories we've been gathering since my children were infants.
 When this box comes out, my kids stop whatever else they're doing to start flipping through the pages.
-Even the oldest board books get another look for old times' sake as well as the newer picture and chapter books which were added over the past few years.
-Some are old classics; some are new titles.
+Even the oldest board books get another look as well as the newer picture and chapter books which were added over the past few years.
 They are all an important part of how my family celebrates the holidays.

 Here are some of our favorites!
-The first six I'll highlight all focus on the religious reason for the season, the Nativity Story.
+The first six I'll highlight all focus on the religious reason for the season.

 Who is Coming to Our House? by Joseph Slate, illustrated by Ashley Wolff.
 This story of the birth of Jesus is told from the perspective of the animals in the stable on that first Christmas.
 The gentle, rhyming words describe how they prepare for their very special guests.
 This book is wonderful for very young children.